 - Never go out without your group leader’s permission and never go out alone!

-- Be very careful when taking cash from ATM machine and make sure no one is looking over your shoulder at your PIN number.
+- Be very careful when taking cash from cash machines and make sure no one is looking over your shoulder at your PIN number.

 - Walking around any new city can be dangerous.
-Remember that in London, we drive on the left, so be extra careful when crossing the road
+Remember that in the UK, we drive on the left, so be extra careful when crossing the road

 - Think First – Find the safest place to cross then stop.